Caellian/blog/2024/rust_metaprogramming.md

 In order to map types, we have to figure out how to express functions that operate on _type values_.
-Compiled languages have a strict hierarchy of type families which encode when the type/data is available and how much information about it is available at each execution stage:
+Compiled languages have a strict hierarchy of type families which dictate when the type/data is available and how much information about it is available at each execution stage:

 <div class="strong-cols row-titles"></div>